bvds/nutrlan/README.md

 ## Installation guide

 You can use the Makefile in this directory to generate nuTRLan library.
-The make file flags are in file Make.inc.
+The make file flags are in file `Make.inc`.
 Check the file to make sure that the options are appropriate for your particular machine.

  - You will need a C compiler to compile the main body of the library.